Read time: 7 to 8 minutes

 The key to asset location

-One rule of thumb is that investments that are designed to generate significant income—for example, taxable bond funds or REITS—might be better located in a tax-preferred account, like a 401(k), where you don't have to pay taxes on the income these investments earn until you withdraw the money.*
+One rule of thumb is that investments that are designed to generate significant income—for example, taxable bond funds or real estate investment trusts (REITs)—might be better located in a tax-deferred account, like a 401(k), where you don’t have to pay taxes on the income these investments earn until you withdraw the money.2

 How tax rates differ

-*You may need to pay income tax on the money you take from your retirement account.
-If you’re under age 59½, you may also have to pay a 10% federal penalty tax
+2 You may need to pay income tax on the money you take from your retirement account.
+If you’re under age 59½, you may also have to pay a 10% federal penalty tax.

 There is no guarantee that any particular asset allocation or mix of funds will meet your investment objectives or provide you with a given level of income.